beatlab-mcmaster/AVOKE/plugin-youtube-button-response/docs/jspsych-youtube-button-response.md

 This plugin is for displaying a YouTube stream or video and records responses generated with a button click.

-Our plugin utilizes an embedded YouTube iframe to display video content.
-Please be aware that if the source stream or video on YouTube has ads enabled, they may appear during playback.
-Unfortunately, there is no way to prevent these ads from being shown through the plugin itself.

-If you have control over the source stream or video, we recommend disabling ads to ensure a seamless experience for your users or participants.

 ## Requirements

 This plugin uses functions from the YouTube IFrame Player API.
 The script `'<script src="https://www.youtube.com/iframe_api"></script>'` must be run within the experiment file for plugin functionality.
 Further documentation is provided [here](https://developers.google.com/youtube/iframe_api_reference#Getting_Started).